shkiefer/pyAnsys_DPF_dash/README.md

 ## Updated Commit (ansys_customIP): Add Custom IP

-- If there is a need to specify a custom IP which can be used to host the web app so that it can be accessed by anyone from an organization.
+- If there is a need to specify a custom IP which can be used to host the web app so that it can be accessed externally within the network.
 Specify the `--ip` flag along with the address of the server.
-For Ex:
+For example:

   ```bash
   <path-to-python-exe>/python.exe <path-to-source-code>/pyAnsys_DPF_dash.py --ip 127.0.0.1